 The Australian Standard AS 4349.3-1998 requires the inspector give some indication as to the risk of termite attack on the inspected property.
-The overall risk of termites was considered to be Moderate to High.
-If live termites have been reported then a termite barrier or monitoring system should be installed in accordance with AS 3660.2-2000 followed by at least yearly inspections.
-If no live termites were found then you should install a termite barrier or monitoring system in accordance with AS 3660.2-2000 followed by at least yearly inspections.
-Failing this then you should arrange for at least twice yearly inspections which will help pick up activity early.
-Failure to follow our recommendation may well result in the property undergoing large amounts of damage caused by undiscovered termites.
+The overall risk of termites was considered to be high.
+A termite barrier or monitoring system is required to be installed in accordance with As 3660.2-2000 followed by at least yearly inspections.
+Failure to follow our recommendation may well result in the property undergoing very large amounts of damage caused by undiscovered termites.